MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming-events/nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics.md

 #### Ads in "Encores"

 Ads were also inserted into the file-based, high-quality highlights VOD content created by the NBC Highlights Factory in Vancouver.
 For these "encore" clips, the Highlights Factory used high resolution OBS master material and then created either cut-only edits or more complex material for glossier pieces that included a voice-over, graphics, and transitions.
 Examples of these pieces included presentations of events after they were broadcast on TV, such as the opening ceremonies.
-As shown in Figure 11 the clips were encoded only after they were approved and were published through the **delta** tre CMS
+As shown in Figure 11 the clips were encoded only after they were approved and were published through the **delta** tre CMS.

 ![](nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics/_static/image78.jpg)

 Figure 11.
 Ad workflow for encore highlight videos.

 Figure 12 illustrates an example of how ad markers were incorporated in high production quality VOD encores.

 [![](nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics/_static/image91.jpg)](nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics/_static/image90.jpg)